system76/tech-docs/src/models/oryp6/internal-overview.md

 # Oryx Pro (Internal Overview)

-## User-replaceable components:

-The following components can be replaced using the instructions under [Parts & Repairs](./repairs.md).
+## Components and connectors:

+Refer to [Parts & Repairs](./repairs.md) when replacing components.

 ![Internal Components](./img/components-highlighted.jpg)

-- CPU fan/heatsink is highlighted in cyan
+- Fan/heatsink module is highlighted in cyan
+- Fan connector is highlighted in purple
 - RAM is highlighted in green
 - Wireless card is highlighted in pink
+- Battery connector is highlighted in red
+- Battery is highlighted in orange
 - M.2 SSDs are highlighted in yellow
-- Battery is highlighted in orange
+- Speaker connector is highlighted in blue